andrewhead/regex-svg-server/README.md

     node svg_server.js

-However, please be responsible and route the SVG server to a local clone of the (Regexper server)[https://github.com/javallone/regexper]:
+However, please be responsible and route the SVG server to a local clone of the [Regexper server](https://github.com/javallone/regexper):

     node -r localhost:<regexper-port>